-Yes, we're told time and again that our makeup brushes and sponges are hotbeds for gunk and bacteria.
+Yes, we're told time and time again that our makeup brushes and sponges are hotbeds for gunk and bacteria.
 Yes, we know it's best to toss them after a certain amount of time, no matter how diligently we clean them.
-Yes, as beauty editors, we really should know better.
+Yes, as beauty editors, who know a ton of beauty hacks, we really should know better.
 But here's the thing about microscopic particles—it's really easy to adopt an "out of sight, out of mind" mentality.
 There are (literally) bigger things to worry about, right?

 But in reality, ignoring the problem can wreak havoc on our skin—or worse, our health.
 So in the name of a self-imposed reality check, we thought it only made sense to finally give ourselves a visual of what's really hiding on those brushes.
-We nabbed some agar petri dishes on Amazon, swabbed some of our most-used brushes and go-to foundation sponge, and 72 hours and one makeshift incubator later, we had our answer.
-Take a look for yourself.
+We nabbed some agar Petri dishes on Amazon, swabbed some of our most-used brushes and go-to foundation sponge, and 72 hours and one makeshift incubator later, we had our answer.
+Keep scrolling to learn from experts exactly what happens if you don’t keep your favorite makeup brushes clean.

 First off, it's worth noting that all of these brushes—save for the sponge and the brush you see above—had been cleaned just a couple of weeks before and hadn't been used since.
 We did this to illustrate the fact that even if you wash your brushes regularly, it's impossible to completely remove all contaminants, especially over time.
 These brushes are also stored in open jars, so some of the bacteria could be a result of open-air exposure.